The Marvelous Misadventures of Flapjack: Production

+Series creator Thurop Van Orman, pictured in 2009 at San Diego Comic-Con.

 As a child, show creator Van Orman lived in Panama City, Florida, and "used to fantasize about living near the dock and having adventures all the time."
 When he was 13, his family moved to Utah, but Van Orman still dreamed of adventure.
 He worked after school as a janitor, saving money for a plane ticket back to Florida.
 There, he packed some rice and potatoes, and paddled a surfboard to Shell Island.
 He planned to live off sea urchins and "even speared a manta ray," but things soon went sour.
 Eventually he became badly sunburned and began to starve.
 He returned to the mainland, but later tried again: he "went to Mexico and lived in the jungles and found [himself] eating out of dumpsters."
 Orman took his failures in stride, chalking all these bad circumstances up as "part of the adventure".

 Many of Van Orman's influences included the likes of Gary Larson, Jim Henson, Stephen Hillenburg, and even his old boss Craig McCracken.
 Van Orman was well known for his work on other Cartoon Network shows, such as The Powerpuff Girls, The Grim Adventures of Billy & Mandy, and Camp Lazlo.
 He also cited Max Fleischer, Richard Scarry, Ronald Searle, Maurice Sendak, Joe Murray, Sergio Aragonés, E.H.
 Shepherd, Mercer Mayer, and Robert Crumb as his influences.

 The original extended theme song for the show was used only once, for a musical special titled 'All Hands On Deck'.
 Modest Mouse singer Isaac Brock, a fan of the series, provided vocals for the version in the special.

 Van Orman attempted to pitch the concept to Cartoon Network in 2001.
 He created a short and incorporated many childhood favorites, with visual inspiration from older adventure novels.
 His first pitch was rejected, but he received a lot of feedback and re-pitched the concept in 2003.

 The series worked with Screen Novelties to produce the stop-motion and title card portions of the show.

 Paul Reubens was originally selected to be the voice of Flapjack, but when Reubens did not show up to any recording sessions, Van Orman himself decided to voice Flapjack.

 The series ended on August 31, 2010, after 3 seasons, 46 half-hour episodes, and 90 episode segments.
 The final episode, titled "Fish Out of Water", focused on Flapjack and K'nuckles turning into fish due to eating too much candy and, at the end of the episode, featured an appearance by creator Thurop Van Orman and his son Leif Van Orman, who played live-action versions of Flapjack and K'nuckles after they once again eat too much candy.
 A live-action version of Bubbie also appeared.